meth1337/flipperzero-misaki-mei/README.md

 # flipperzero-misaki-mei
-FlipperZero animations and passport phote replacement with Misaki Mei
+FlipperZero animations and passport photo replacement with Misaki Mei